karolinagru/Master-Thesis-Bias-Detection-Using-NLP-Public/README.md

 This repository contains code regarding:

 * Label Prediction: Training and Inference of German DistilBERT for Multi-Label Text Classification using FARM.
 * Multimodal Transformer: Training and Inference of a multimodal German DistilBERT.
 This model takes as input text and tabular data.
+In the folder you can find an example for the input data.
 * Benchmarks: LSTM with Attention, Multimodal LSTM on Text and Categorical Data and Unimodal German DistilBERT